Written By: Chris Ruhlin | Last Updated: April 29, 2026

 There’s no single “starting point” with NPDES and stormwater needs.
 Most facilities come to us in one of a few common situations.

-Something changed.
-Maybe you expanded operations.
-Maybe you added materials outside.
-Maybe you took over a new facility.
-Maybe someone internally raised a question about stormwater or discharge.
+This is probably the most common reason industrial and commercial operations reach out to us.
+Something changed, like, maybe you expanded operations.
+Maybe you added material storage outside.
+Maybe you took over a new facility in another state.
+Maybe someone internally raised a question about stormwater flow or discharges.

 There’s usually a general sense that "water regulations might apply", but no one is completely sure what that means or how serious it is.
 In that situation, we start by helping you figure out: